naturalinteraction/ofxPlasma/README.md

 To build on linux/intel mac, assuming you're in the same directory as this README:

-- `sudo apt-get install libavahi-client-dev libavahi-core-dev`
+- `sudo apt-get install libavahi-client-dev libavahi-core-dev libicu-dev`
 - `mkdir build`
 - `cd build`
 - `cmake -GNinja ..`